cybertraining-dsc/su21-reu-361/tutorials/github/index.md

 ## Steps

-1. Upload your image to Github in the images directory
+1. Upload your image to GitHub in the images directory

 2. Click on the image file and then right click on it and click `Open image in new tab`